Below we take you on a tour of the private rooms, architecture and history of De Vere House.

 The dining room was renovated in 1929, and stepping from the drawing room to the dining room carries you forward over 400 years into the Edwardian period.
 In the centre of the dining room is a large stone fireplace (from the medieval period of the house) with a carving of the de Vere family motto “Vero nihil Verius” (the double pun on the de Vere name, which translates roughly as “nothing is truer than truth”).

-On the walls are portraits of Aubrey, 20th earl of Oxford, Henry de Vere, 18th earl of Oxford, Horace Vere, Baron of Tilbury, Edward de Vere, 17th earl of Oxford, Aubrey, 16th earl of Oxford, Sir Francis Vere, Diana, 18th countess of Oxford, and Diana, 1st duchess of St Albans.
+On the walls are portraits of Aubrey, 20th earl of Oxford, Henry de Vere, 18th earl of Oxford, Sir Francis de Vere, Horace de Vere, 1st Baron of Tilbury, Robert, 19th earl of Oxford, Elizabeth 13th Countess of Oxford, Edward de Vere, 17th earl of Oxford, Aubrey, 16th earl of Oxford, Sir Francis de Vere, Elizabeth de Vere, Countess of Essex (miniature), Edward de Vere 17th earl of Oxford (miniature), Diana, 20th countess of Oxford, and Diana, 1st duchess of St Albans.

 The kitchen is a 20th century extension.
 Beneath the stud work on your right is the medieval boundary wall, which ran from the rear of the 14th century hall and formed part of a walled courtyard, including a well.
 The well is located in the back entrance to the kitchen and was filled in during the 19th century.